nazar-pc/PickMeUp/readme.md

 ```javascript
 pickmeup('.date');
 ```
-Global default settings are stored in `$.pickmeup`
+Global default options are stored in `pickmeup.defaults`

 They can be redefined during initialization:
 ```javascript